ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ```

 Finally, make sure to stop the PostgreSQL services __everywhere__ and to
-disabling them, as Pacemaker will take care of starting/stopping everything for
+disable them, as Pacemaker will take care of starting/stopping everything for
 you:

 ```